Ex-Nihilo-0-1/HW-1/README.md

 # 3.

 The pruning strategy is roughly as follows:
-In tree t, for every interior node, n: \n
+In tree t, for every interior node, n:

   (1) Find the corresponding majority class label, l, from the test data.

   (2) Let t' = t.copy().
 Replace the n in t' with node {children: {}, label: l, decision label: None}

   (3) If ID3.test(t') > ID3.test(t), update t with t'

 This strategy is justified by the fact that we have a good learning curve (see sec.
 4 below), and the fact that it works on `cars_train.data, cars_valid.data, cars_test.data`, a small data set.

 # 4.
 ![Project logo](learning_curve.png)